UBX-CODE/Personal-Portfolio/portfolio/deploy-quick.md

 3. **Click "New site from Git"**
 4. **Select your portfolio repository**
 5. **Build settings**:
+   - Base directory: `portfolio` (IMPORTANT: Set this because your project is in a subfolder)
    - Build command: `npm run build`
    - Publish directory: `build`
 6. **Click "Deploy site"**